 “In 2002, after NATO launched one of its many failed raids to try to arrest Karadzic in Bosnia, I interviewed his mother.
 At that time she said: ‘Serbs are righteous people and I can see that they support him, and that they adore him the way he is.
 They would lose their lives to protect him.’”

-Despite years on the run, Karadzic wrote "Miraculous Chronicles of the Night" -- 1,200 copies of which sold out at the 2004 Belgrade International Book Fair.
+Despite years on the run, Karadzic wrote a book of poetry, “Miraculous Chronicles of the Night” – 1,200 copies of which sold out at the 2004 Belgrade International Book Fair.